matteobernardini/STREAmS/README.md

 # Compiling

 STREAmS requires (1) a Fortran compiler and (2) an MPI library.
-For the GPU CUDA version, the PGI compiler is required (tested using PGI 19.4 or more recent compilers).
+For the GPU CUDA version, the NVIDIA compiler is required (tested using PGI 19.4 or more recent compilers).
 A Makefile with predefined settings is available to facilitate compiling.
 Different compiling modes can be selected by changing the three variables: